stephanradel/github-unleashed-sample-app/README.md

 # GitHub Unleashed: Hands-on and Best Practices

+This repository contains a sample application used for the Workshop "GitHub Unleashed: Hands-on and Best Practices".
-Workshop to demonstrate the EBCONT GitHub experience using a "Sample App".
+It's purpose is to demonstrate the EBCONT GitHub experience.

 ## Contacts